MADCHESTER.COM - THE OFFICAL TRADEMARK, BY ANTHONY AND CHRISTOPHER DONNELLY - FOUNDERS OF GIO-GOI

 The original clothes that defined Madchester - not least Gio Goi are exhibited now in the V&A museum of art & design and developed into the 'lad style' popularized by Liam Gallagher.
 The look has also crossed over into the worlds of hip-hop and skateboarding.

 Uniquely amongst youth cultures, Madchester, also came to be associated with sport, namely the city's two leading football teams.
-Manchester United continue to walk out at home games to the Stone Roses song.
+Manchester United continue to walk out at home games to the Stone Roses song, This is the One.